 On June 2, 2020, the Company filed a petition for a stay of arbitration and related declaratory relief against Mr. Bloch, in the Supreme Court of the State of New York, New York County (Frequency Electronics, Inc. v.
 Martin B. Bloch, Index No. 652191/2020 (N.Y.
 Sup.
 Ct. filed June 2, 2020)).
 The Company claims that Mr. Bloch may not arbitrate his claims for deferred compensation because he did not timely appeal the Company's denial of those claims, and because he failed to comply with the arbitration procedures in the applicable deferred compensation agreement.
 Mr. Bloch filed a motion on June 16, 2020 seeking a change of venue to the County of Nassau, which the Company opposed on July 7, 2020.
 The Court granted Mr. Bloch's motion on September 8, 2020.
-The case was therefore transferred to the County of Nassau, and assigned to the same Judge hearing the other cases between the parties.
-At this time, the Company does not have sufficient information to determine the likelihood of success of this petition.
+The case was therefore transferred to the County of Nassau, and assigned to the same Judge hearing the other cases between the parties (Frequency Electronics, Inc. v.
+Martin B. Bloch, Index No. 611405/2020).
+In its order dated February 10, 2021 and entered on February 16, 2021, the Court denied the Company's petition for a stay of arbitration and ordered the parties to proceed to arbitration.
+On February 16, 2021, the Company filed a Notice of Appeal of that order.
+The Company intends to perfect its appeal in the coming months.
+At this time, the Company does not have sufficient information to determine the likelihood of success of this appeal.

 On June 5, 2020, Mr. Bloch filed a petition against the Company, the Compensation Committee of the Company's Board of Directors, and the Deferred Compensation Plan Agreement Dated March 7, 2008, as amended ("Respondents"), for the appointment of an arbitrator in one of the arbitration proceedings that Mr. Bloch sought to initiate.
 The petition was filed in the Supreme Court of the State of New York, County of Nassau (Bloch v.
 Frequency Electronics, Inc. et al., Index No. 605380/2020 (N.Y.
 Sup.
 Ct. filed June 5, 2020)).
 On June 22, 2020, Respondents moved to dismiss Mr. Bloch's petition, and he opposed the motion on July 2, 2020.
-The motion is currently pending.
-On September 11, 2020, the Court granted Respondents' application for an interim stay of the arbitration pending the Court's determination of the Company's petition for a stay of arbitration (described above), Mr. Bloch's petition for the appointment of an arbitrator, and other outstanding motions.
-Respondents dispute all of Bloch's claims and intend to continue to vigorously defend the Company in this special proceeding.
-The likelihood of any outcome of this proceeding cannot be determined at this time.
+In its orders dated February 10, 2021 and entered on February 16, 2021, the Court granted Mr. Bloch's petition for the appointment of an arbitrator, denied the Company's motion to dismiss that petition, and denied a motion previously filed by the Company for an interim stay of arbitration.
+On February 16, 2021, the Company filed a Notice of Appeal of those orders.
+The Company intends to perfect its appeal in the coming months.
+Respondents dispute all of Bloch's claims and intend to continue to vigorously defend the Company in the appeal process.
+The likelihood of any outcome of this appeal cannot be determined at this time.